Key Takeaways

 3. Customs Intermediary

-Using a customs broker, freight forwarder, or agent to submit declarations on your behalf.
+Using a customs broker or freight forwarder to submit declarations on your behalf.

 Best for: Businesses without customs expertise or those importing occasionally